5/8/2024

 Conference Operator

-The next question comes from Ulrik Zurcher from Nordea.
+The next question comes from Ulrik Söcher from Nordia.
 Please go ahead.

 speaker

-Thank you.
-Nice to see you up and running, Matti.
+Yeah, thank you.
+And nice to see you up and running, Matti.
 I got two questions, if you may.
-First one, I was wondering if it's anything new on or when we should expect you to start refinancing the tier two bonds.
+First one, I was wondering if it's anything new on or when we should expect you to start refinancing the tier two bond.
 And the second question, like follow up a little bit on that.
-You report a cost income ratio that's moving average for 12 months.
-That's like 65 percent very stable.
-But I think you report 58 percent in this quarter.
-But it's a 12 month moving average.
-I think I'm usually look at or.
+You report a cost-income ratio that's moving average for 12 months.
+That's like 65%, very stable.
+But I think you report 58% in this quarter.
+But it's a 12-month moving average cost-income we should really look at.

 speaker